 So, who is OpenInstall?
 According to Bloomberg Businessweek, OpenInstalloperates as a cloud based installation company”, and that ‘the company offers CloudInstaller to manage software download and installation for development teams to focus on their core product and for marketing teams to provide input into the conversion funnel for their software’.
 The overview goes on to state that OpenInstall “provides a management platform to make right offers to right users at the right time”.
 The overview provides the company web address of www.openinstall.com .
 Clearly, the Company Overview indicates an advertising agenda.
 Trying to access the OpenInstall.com website proves to be an act of futility as the site is no longer online.
 This downed website comes despite the fact that some download locations for the Winzip software still indicate that “By clicking download, you agree to the OpenInstall EULA and Privacy Policy”.
 Those EULA and Privacy Policy links attempt to direct users to the OpenInstall.com website.

-A bit more research into the company turns up this filing with the S.E.C. which indicates that security vendor AVG acquired OpenInstall in January 2012.
+A bit more research into the company turns up a filing with the S.E.C. which indicates that security vendor AVG acquired OpenInstall in January 2012.

 I think we can all agree that reputable companies such as Winzip and AVG are not performing activities on computers which would be deemed malicious, but it’s hard not to ignore the fact that the OpenInstall product does write files to the computer (OI related files) and that in at least some cases, a means to opt-out is not provided, and yet that in even more cases, there is not a valid EULA.